Home

 • If you are extra active (very hard exercise/sports & physical job or 2x training) : 1.9

 • The activity level determines how many calories you burn in your exercise program.
-This number which ranges from sedentary to extremely active is multiplied by your basal metabolic rate to determine how many calories you need just to maintain your present weight.
+This number which ranges from sedentary to extremely active is multiplied by your basal metabolic rate to determine how many calories to maintain your present weight.

 The activity level constant level is based on the Harris-Benedict equation.
 This equation does not factor in lean body mass (muscle.)
 Leaner bodies burn more calories than bodies which are not as lean.
 Reults will be accurate for all but the very muscular (it will under estimate caloric requirements) and the very fat (it will over estimate caloric requirements.)